FartLabs/fartlabs.org/blog/mission.md

 Our lab's mission is inspired by my late uncle, Gregory Davidson.
-Uncle Gregory was a dedicated programmer and a creative, playful spirit, highlighted by his wonderfully funny projects—including his film series, "Fart Movie" and "Fart Movie 2."
+Uncle Gregory was a dedicated programmer and a creative, playful spirit, highlighted by his creative projects, especially his film series, "Fart Movie" and "Fart Movie 2."

 Gregory was also Deaf, having been born without hearing.
-Farts, as it turns out, transcend boundaries.
+Farts, as it turns out, transcend boundarie of communication.
 The vibrations are universally funny, creating a shared, physical experience of humor that everyone can feel, even Deaf individuals, like my uncle.

-Our close friendship gave me a profound perspective on how hearing-impaired individuals experience the world.
+Our close friendship informed my perspective on how hearing-impaired individuals experience the world.
 It taught me that when you love someone, you create your own unique language to connect.
-This instilled in me a lifelong appreciation for the diverse ways we all communicate with each other and technology.
+This instilled in me a lifelong interest in understanding the diverse ways we all communicate with each other and technology.

 Our lab is a tribute to Gregory's playful, brave, powerful, and righteous spirit.
-We are building a platform that celebrates our differences, empowering everyone to cultivate deeper connections and realize their unique potential with the help of technology that truly understands them. 🤟
+We are building a platform that celebrates our differences, empowering everyone to cultivate deeper connections and realize their unique potential through technology that truly understands them. 🤟

 <!-- TODO: Use photo of Gregory with Ethan and Brandon. -->